Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 app.NewLifecycleRegistry,

-Step 6: Add A Service Test
+Step 6: Add a Service Test

 Create internal/users/service_test.go.